apache/rocketmq-clients/docs/design.md

 ### Client Identifier

-Client identifier provides indentity information for each client event within the same process.
+Client identifier provides identity information for each client event within the same process.
 A typical client identifier: `macbook-pro@90009@0@2dyeb8lep`, which could be divided into 4 parts by the separator `@`.

 * `macbook-pro`: hostname of device;
 * `90009`: process identifier;